+Initially, we note that no case law in this state is authoritative on the issue presented.
 Although one of first impression in this state, the question has been determined in a number of other jurisdictions.
-Unfortunately, the out-of-state cases come down on both sides of the question.
+As might be expected, those cases come down on both sides of the question.
 Moreover, because each state has its own peculiar "third party" statutory language, there is no single precedent to provide salutary guidance.
 In short, we are confronted with a division of persuasive authority.

-Those jurisdictions which find a recovery under the employer's uninsured motorist policy to be a "third party" recovery, and thus subject to the workers' compensation carrier's lien, do so on either of the following two grounds:
+Those jurisdictions which find a recovery under the employer's underinsured motorist policy to be a "third party" recovery, and thus subject to the workers' compensation carrier's lien, do so on either of the following two grounds:

-- The express language used in the statute to define the term "third person/party" contemplates a recovery under an uninsured motorist policy; - 2.
-The court's refusal to impute to the lawmakers' the intent that an employee-accident victim of an uninsured driver should fare better monetarily than an employee-accident victim of an insured driver.
+- The express language used in the statute to define the term "third person/party" contemplates a recovery under an underinsured motorist policy; - 2.
+The court's refusal to impute to the lawmakers the intent that an employee-accident victim of an underinsured driver should fare better monetarily than an employee-accident victim of an adequately insured driver.

 For an example of each ground see Johnson v.
+Fireman's Fund

-Fireman's Fund Insurance Company, (La.)
+Insurance Company, (La.)
 425 So.2d 224 (1983); and Montedoro v.
 City of Asbury Park, (N.J.)
 416 Atl.2d 433 (1980), respectively.

-On the other hand, those cases which find that an uninsured motorist recovery does not constitute a "third party" recovery and is therefore free of the compensation carrier's lien do so, almost uniformly, on the ground that the statutory "third party" must be a tortfeasor, and an uninsured motorist insurance recovery does not sound in tort, but in contract.
-The leading case under this rationale, with citations therein to supporting case law from seven jurisdictions, is Knight v.
+On the other hand, those cases which find that an underinsured motorist recovery does not constitute a "third party" recovery and is therefore free of the compensation carrier's lien do so, almost uniformly, on the ground that the statutory "third party" must be a tortfeasor, and an underinsured motorist insurance recovery does not sound in tort, but in contract.
+The leading case under this rationale, with citations therein to supporting case law from seven other jurisdictions, is Knight v.
 Insurance Company of North America, 647 F.2d 127 (1981).